sagemath/trac_to_gh/Issue 7909.md

 CC:  @jaapspies

-sage-env has $MKDIR in one place, which will cause problems with an updated 'sage-env' which no longer defines MKDIR.
+sage-spkg has $MKDIR in one place, which will cause problems with an updated 'sage-env' which no longer defines MKDIR.

-I'm attaching a copy of the revised sage-env, and also a Mercurial patch.
+I'm attaching a copy of the revised sage-spkg, and also a Mercurial patch.

 Issue created by migration from https://trac.sagemath.org/ticket/7909